 Without premeditation he gave me the insight to quit Facebook.
 To not allow technology to dominate my passage, while still being modern.

 We are all tilting with the Dragon.
 We are all engaging technology and ego to the benefit or detriment of the spirit.
 Our choice.
 Clifford Monks, a man you may never have heard of, taught those of us fortunate enough to have known him this, and it is particularly relevant today.

-What we can do to be prepared to meet the Dragon and put him to good use for the highest good of all concerned, is keep it real.
-Slow it down.
-Establish priorities.
+What we can do to be prepared to meet the Dragon, and put him to good use for the highest good of all concerned, is keep things in perspective, slow it down, let go of the urgency and establish priorities.
 Know who your friends are and appreciate the gentle and humble voices that give you the key to the treasure – to the wisdom.

 Wisdom rarely comes in a flash or makes a noise to get our attention.
 More often it comes quietly and compassionately through our dear and gentle messengers.
 They bring it with love, because…

 In loving memory of Clifford Monks.
 Thank you Mr. Monks.
 Thank you for being our gentle messenger and for the beautiful life you shared with us all here.
 For now we will miss you.
 We have to stay here awhile longer.
 See you backstage after the show!